PhenomML/Stats285_F23/hw3_instructions.md

 	INFO:root:--- 0.38405895233154297 seconds ---
 ```

+#### Running code on a server

+1. Open another terminal window on your laptop.
+In the shell, run this command:
+    `echo -n -e "\033]0;FARMSHARE\007"`

-14. Login to FarmShare.
+2. Login to FarmShare. [or Sherlock, if you have an account there]

-15. Issue the following command:
+3. Issue the following command:
 	`git clone https://github.com/adonoho/Stats285_hw3`

-16. Change directory to
+4. Change directory to
 	`cd Stats285_hw3/`

-17. Examine the contents; does it look modestly familiar?
+5. Examine the contents; does it look modestly familiar?

-18. Check if the `conda` environment `stats285` is still around?
+6. Check if the `conda` environment `stats285` is still around?
 ```
 	ml anaconda3/2023.07
 	conda env list
 ```

-19. If so, delete it:
+7. If so, delete it:
 	`conda env remove --name stats285`

-20. Create a new environment:
+8. Create a new environment:
 	`conda env create --name stats285 --file environment.yml`
 	(This can take a few minutes.)

-21. Turn it on:
+9. Turn it on:
 	`source activate stats285`
 	(Note, FarmShare is different from other Unix/Linux shells.)

-22. Execute the same command from last week:
+10. Execute the same command from last week:
 	`sbatch hw2.sh`
 	`squeue`